 How do we set KPIs at Mad Devs?

 At Mad Devs, we are focused on delivering value to our customers.
-We are constantly looking for ways to improve the customer experience and ensure that they will be able to benefit from our efforts.
+We are constantly looking for ways to improve the customer experience and ensure they benefit from our efforts.
 This approach helps us prioritize our customers' business success over other goals.

-Getting the right strategy and planning is very important to ensure that the project is successful.
-The first step in the process is to gather a group of people who are focused on making the project successful.
+Getting the right strategy and planning is crucial to ensure the project is successful.
+The first step in the process is gathering a group of people focused on making the project successful.

-This group of people are also named SWOT team members.
-The next step is conducting SWOT analysis.
+This group of people is also called SWAT team members.
+The next step is conducting a SWAT analysis.

 - Assess the customer’s business needs